nickolasrm/kedro-onnx/docs/source/usage.md

 ##### But how does ONNX know what to expect?

-Because Sklearn models doesn't have a standard interface for defining inputs, the model can't be converted to the `.onnx` format without telling how to feed the model.
+Because `sklearn` models don't have a standard interface for defining inputs, the model can't be converted to the `.onnx` format without telling how to feed the it.
 For that, `OnnxConverterCommon` provides interfaces for defining these inputs.
 Let's modify the code above a bit:

 ```python
 # src/pipelines/data_science/nodes.py